 Calendula

 Canlendula is an aromatic plant native to the Mediterranean. calendula Grown as a garden flower, it blooms once a month, usually at the new moon.
 Since it blooms by the calender, that is where the name orginated.
-The flowers are used in herbal medicine.
+The flowers are used in herbal medicine to make creams, ointments and washes.
+The plant is a derivative of the marigold flower and looks similar to certain species of chrysanthemum.

 Because of the cumulative nature of the antibacterial toxins, this herb should not be used longer than 2 weeks.
 Wait six weeks before resuming.